dane-dalton/eCalculator/README.md

 -Figure out text scaling and the app should scale to mobile

 -Adding comments to cut up sections of css is really helping a lot for finding things.
 In the future, it would be even better to just make more css files and import them to a main file

+## Resources used
+- coolers.co for my color scheme saved a lot of time on color choices

+- dafont.com for my font

+- transfonter.org for font file conversion and css file to go along with it